postylem/pmi-dependencies/README.md

 ### Baselines

-The matched-length baseline is computed in [lengthmatch_baseline.ipynb](lengthmatch_baseline.ipynb).
+The matched-length baseline/control is computed in [lengthmatch_baseline.ipynb](lengthmatch_baseline.ipynb).

 Two other simple baseline classes are defined in [task.py](pmi-accuracy/task.py).